alf-p-steinbach/Frances-Buontempo---Learn-C-by-Example-2024-/README.md

 * first one dealing with console input, and then
 * one dealing with basic random number generation.

-Since C++ lacks portable Unicode console input I feel the console input subject needs a far more thorough discussion than what’s given in the book.
+Since C++ lacks portable Unicode console input I feel the console input subject needs a far more thorough discussion than what’s given in the book (no Unicode discussion).
 It’s certainly enough to fill a chapter of its own.
 That chapter could for example start with the natural “Hello, world!”
-2 program, which asks for the user’s name and produces a greeting using it, and which should do that correctly also for non-English names such as Bjørn Håvard Sæther.
+2 program, which asks for the user’s name and produces a greeting using it, and which should do that correctly also for non-English names such as Bjørn Håvard Sæther, and for that matter, 日本国 кошка.